Skip to content

 Rules

-Protect has a unique way of matching illegal items using rules.
-Rules are simple operators that can be customized to match unusual items or abnormal quantities of them.
+Protect matches illegal items using rules — simple operators that catch unusual items or abnormal quantities.

 Creating Custom Rule Files

-By default, we copy rules/main.rs file with examples and some preconfigured filters.
-You can remove this file and make as many .rs files as you wish in the rules/ folder.
+By default, we ship rules/main.rs with examples and some preconfigured filters.
+You can remove it and create as many .rs files as you wish in the rules/ folder.
 We will automatically load all of them.
-This is great for keeping rules organized.

-Do not remove the groups.rs file as it's used for groups, see below.
+Do not remove the groups.rs file — it's used for Groups.

 Groups

-In this file, simply create rules using the same operators as above but instead of "match" use group <name> to create a rule.
-Then return back to your rules files and reference to this group using group <name>.
+You can bulk the operators above together in the groups.rs file.
+Instead of "match", use group <name> to create a rule.
+Then reference this group in your rules files using group <name>.

-That way, you can deal with of 100s rules easily without having to copy-paste operators under every rule.
+That way, you can manage 100s of rules easily without having to copy-paste operators under every rule.

 Creating A New Rule